-Draft legislation to require multifamily building owners/ managers to provide recycling service and infrastructure to residents by end of 2025 (South Portland) and legislation to require recycling for commercial businesses by end of 2026 (Portland and South Portland).
-Work with commercial entities and multifamily housing owners and/or managers to vet and finalize the legislation.
-Increase education and outreach to residents and businesses about recycling and waste reduction in collaboration with ecomaine.
+Draft legislation to require multifamily building owners/ managers to provide recycling service and infrastructure to residents by end of 2025 (South Portland) and legislation to require recycling for commercial businesse by end of 2026 (Portland and South Portland).

 OPPORTUNITY FOR BETTER RECYCLING, PORTLAND .
 Photo by City of Portland